Sambridda/Palm-Oil---Heating-Retention/README.md

 | **B.B** | 1.5" NPS | 1.5" NPS |

 Publishing all four cases in the proposal preserves full transparency for the client and allows the final pipe selection to be made on cost and availability grounds without requiring a redesign.

+> **Proposal II update:** The four-case supply/coil matrix has been resolved into a **single standardised supply pipe** (1-inch Schedule 40 CPVC throughout the loop), eliminating the supply pipe as an independent variable.
+The coil bore remains a design variable and is now evaluated across 1-inch, 1.25-inch, 1.5-inch, and 2-inch NPS in SS 304 Schedule 10S.
+See [Changelog](#9-changelog-proposal-i--proposal-ii) for detail.

 ---